dani8439/well-grounded-rubyist/sample_code/chapter_six/notes2.md

   puts n
 end while n < 10
 ```
 the number 10 is printed.
 Obviously, `n` isn't less than 10 at any point.
-But because the `while` test is positioned at hte end of the statement, the body is executed once before the test is performed.
+But because the `while` test is positioned at the end of the statement, the body is executed once before the test is performed.
 Like `if` and `unless`, the conditional loop keywords come as a pair: `while` and `until`.

 ### THE UNTIL KEYWORD ###
 The `until` keyword is used the same way as `while` but with reverse logic.
 Here's another labor-intensive way to print out the integers from 1 to 10, this time illustrating the use of `until`.